 The exact amount you can recover will depend on the total of your damages as well as your lawyer—which is why it’s so crucial to choose a drunk driving lawyer who understands these types of cases.
 That being said, if you’re awarded punitive damages, your recovery can easily be worth as much as $100,000 or more.

-Is the Drunk Driver Always “At Fault” in an Accident?
+Are Drunk Drivers Always “At Fault” in an Accident?

 Not necessarily.
 However, it’s very rare when they aren’t.
 In most cases, the drunk driver’s decision to drive under the influence, and impaired choices they make on the road, directly result in the accident that leads to serious injuries and other damages.

-What Should I Do If the Drunk Driver Fled the Scene?
+What Should You Do If the Drunk Driver Leaves the Scene of an Accident?

 If the drunk driver hit you and drove away, this is a serious offense, and usually means being charged with both DUI and hit-and-run.
 They not only put you in danger with their decision to drink and drive, but they also failed to uphold their legal responsibility to report an accident and stay at the scene.